nlp-compromise/wordnet.js/README.markdown

 # roll your own build
-to build your own, get a [freebase key](https://code.google.com/apis/console/?pli=1) run 'npm install' then 'node ./coffeejs/build.js'
+to build your own, get a [freebase key](https://code.google.com/apis/console/?pli=1) and put it in ./build.js run 'npm install' then 'node ./build.js'